pgaskin/kobopatch-patches/scripts/README.md

 # scripts
 These scripts are used to build and test the patches.
 They are automatically run on every commit.

 ## build.go
 `build.go` builds the kobopatch zips.
-To use it, you need Go 1.13+ installed, and then you can run `go run ./scripts/build.go` from the root of the repository.
+To use it, you need Go 1.13+ installed, and then you can run `go run ./scripts/build` from the root of the repository.

-There are optional arguments you can pass to change the behavior of the build:

 ```
-Usage: go run ./scripts/build.go [options] [versions...]
+Usage: go run ./scripts/build [options] [versions...]

 Options:
   -basedir string